openstack/monasca-notification/README.md

 HA is handled by utilizing multiple partitions withing kafka.
 When multiple notification engines are running the partitions are spread out among them, as engines die/restart things reshuffle.

-The final step of writing back to to Vertica that an alarm was sent then updating the kafka pointer, could fail to run in a catastrophic failure.
-This would result in multiple notifications which is an acceptable failure mode, better to send a notification twice than not at all.
+When reading from the alarm topic no committing is done.
+The committing is done in sent_notification processor.
+This allows the processing to continue even though some notifications can be slow.
+In the event of a catastrophic failure some notifications could be sent but the alarms not yet acknowledged.
+This is an acceptable failure mode, better to send a notification twice than not at all.

 It is assumed the notification engine will be run by a process supervisor which will restart it in case of a failure.